 Corn gluten is another organic solution to get rid of weeds in your veg garden.
 But it’s worth noting that corn gluten is an organic pre-emergent herbicide, so it won’t rid your garden of existing weeds.

 A great way to discourage the growth of unwanted grass in your vegetable garden is by spreading a three to four-inch-thick layer of mulching materials around the vegetable plants.

-Next, place a layer of fall leaves or grass clippings, then top it off with several sheets of newspaper, and moisten it with water.
-Come next spring, simply cut a hole with a trowel through the newspaper, and plant your vegetables.
+Next, place a layer of fallen leaves or grass clippings, then top it off with several sheets of newspaper, and moisten it with water.
+Come next spring, simply cut a hole with a trowel or suitable tool, through the newspaper, and plant your vegetables.
 The leaves, grass, and newspaper will break down, and transform into rich organic compost for your soil.

 When spreading the mulch, be sure to keep the material two to three inches away from the stems of the vegetable plants.
 And a note on mulch, refrain from using sawdust as mulch, because the bacteria needed to break it down may steal nitrogen and other nutrients from your garden soil.

-Another safe veggie garden weed control method, solar sterilization is best done in the hottest summer months of July and August.
-Start by clearing the affected area of any weeds, by hand pulling them from their roots.
+Another safe veggie garden weed control method, solar sterilization, is best done in the hottest summer months of July and August.
+Start by clearing the affected area of any weeds, by hand pulling them with their roots.

-Next, place some weed-suppressing landscape fabric or dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.
+Next, place some dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.